-After learning about cruelty to animals she became a vegan.
-She developed a passion for vegan lifestyle and organic foods.
-This is why her organization and centers are dedicated to relying on non-toxic and sustainable resources as well as providing education for incorporating sustainability into one’s daily life.
+Health and natural medicine are a major interest of Pema Khandro.
+After learning about cruelty to animals when she was a teenager, she became a vegan.
+She developed a passion for vegan lifestyle and organic foods though she advocates that there is not one right diet and lifestyle for everyone.
+This is why her organization and centers are dedicated to health education as well as to relying on non-toxic and sustainable resources as well as providing education for incorporating sustainability into one’s daily life.

 This interest in body-mind sciences is what led her to learn Ayurveda and Tibetan Medicine, which she studied in India, North America and Europe.
 She studied Tibetan Medicine with Dr. Pasang and also studied Tibetan Medicine and Ayurveda with Dr. Naram in India.

 She founded her first center and natural health clinic and school in 1999 when she was still a young girl.
 Since then she has run the Yogic Medicine Institute and has taught courses on integrating natural health, nutrition, and herbal knowledge into the work of health professionals from every field.
 The practice of nutrition and herbal knowledge is one of many practical aspects of the knowledge of Tibet’s Buddhist Yogis.
 Her dedication to the Tibetan Tradition of Buddhist Yogis with its long lineage of non-celibate practitioners stems from her respect for work, committed relationship and family as a fruitful basis for spiritual development.

 When studying full time with her Buddhist Lamas, her studies drew her to India, Nepal, Tibet, Europe and throughout North America.
 Her studies of Tibetan Buddhism and Tibetan medicine connected her with the wish to promote the preservation and awareness of rare, local, smaller, diverse aspects of Himalayan cultures.